Max Alvis: Major league

 Alvis was traded along with Russ Snyder from the Indians to the Brewers for Roy Foster, Frank Coggins and cash during spring training on April 4, 1970.
 This was the Brewers first year in existence after moving from Seattle.
 As a backup in Milwaukee, he hit .183 with three homers in 62 games, being released at the end of the season.

-Over his nine year career, Alvis hit .247, with 111 home runs, 421 runs scored, and 373 RBIs.
+Over his nine-year career, Alvis hit .247, with 111 home runs, 421 runs scored, and 373 RBIs.

 Legacy

 Alvis never recovered the same physical qualities after suffering from spinal meningitis.
 His Cleveland teammate Sam McDowell observed that Alvis was the most decent person he met in baseball, and the most disciplined and well-conditioned player on the team; rarely drinking alcohol (unusual for the time).
 After suffering from spinal meningitis, Alvis never regained his earlier strength, stamina or endurance.

 Personal life

 After retiring, Alvis returned to Jasper, Texas, and worked at the First National Bank of Jasper, rising from loan officer to vice-president to president.

-He and his wife Frances Mae (Eddy) Alvis were married on August 23, 1958, and had two sons, Max, Jr. and David.
+He and his wife Frances Mae (Eddy) Alvis were married on August 23, 1958, and had two sons, Max Jr. and David.
 From 1985 to 1987, David played first base in Cleveland's minor league system.
-His grandson Sam Alvis pitched in the Miami Marlins minor league system from 2013-2015.
+His grandson Sam Alvis pitched in the Miami Marlins minor league system from 2013 to 2015.